m3o/m3o-nextjs/packages/auth/README.md

 This will setup these handlers:

-- `POST: api/user/login` - This creates the route to login the user using the M3O User API.
-Once successful this will handle the cookie creation and the session.
+- `POST: api/user/login` - This will handle the users login and session creation.
 - `POST: api/user/logout` - This will logout the user on M3O and also destroy the local session.
 - `POST: api/user/sign-up` - This is the route that a new user details will need to be posted to to create a new user.
 - `GET: api/user/me` - This is the route for returning the current logged in user.
+- `POST: api/user/send-password-reset-email` - When the user needs to reset their password this is the route to call.
+This will send them a code to be able to reset their password.
-- `POST: api/user/reset-password`
+- `POST: api/user/reset-password` - t

 #### Client setup